diekrz2/launcher-spellchecker/README.md

 This Module is the first of several _Quick Launcher_ plugins I plan on either restoring to Bodhi Linux or creating myself or with the help of Štefan.

 Donations to [Bodhi Linux](https://www.bodhilinux.com/donate/) would be greatly appreciate and keep our distro moving along.
-But if you like the work I do for Bodhi and wish to see more of it, I'd be happy about a donation.
+But if you like the work we do for Bodhi and wish to see more of it, I'd be happy about a donation.
 You can either donate via [PayPall](https://www.paypal.com/paypalme/rbtylee) or [Liberapay](https://liberapay.com/ylee/).

 ## License